thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

   void method();
 };

-// Can be imported in Swift.
+// Can be imported in Codira.
 class MyThrowingTypeWrapper {
 private:
   std::unique_ptr<MyThrowingType> value_;